Kalan-Lab/Ancestral_BGC_Exansions_Study/README.md

 Code and datasets for analyses featured in Salamzade, Kalan, and Currie, 2024.

+*Note, names of files/paths in the repor or in scripts/files were occassionally changed to be more interpretable for viewers of this git repository.*

 ## Directory stucture:

 * **BacterialPhylum_Genome_Selection**: Code for selection of species-level representative genomes from five bacterial phyla (Actinomycetota, Bacillota, Cyanobacteriota, Myxococcota, and Pseudomonadota) for investigation of BGC content and associations with other genomic/ecological factors (Table S1).